Esri/squad-leader-android/README.md

 - military-apps-library-java

-Portions of this code use third-party libraries:
+Portions of this code use third-party libraries and other materials:

 - Use of aFileChooser is governed by the Apache License.
+- Some icons come from Google's [Material Design](https://material.io/icons/), and use of those icons is governed by the Apache License.
 - Use of the JSON Java library available at http://www.json.org/java/index.html is governed by the JSON License.

 See [license-ThirdParty.txt](license-ThirdParty.txt) for the details of these licenses.